@novice1/socket - v0.4.6

 // get namespace '/' from socket.io server

-You can disconnect all clients and stop handling future connections by executing the method destroy
+You can disconnect all clients and stop handling future connections by executing the method destroy.
+To rebuild the application you can call the method build with no arguments.

 const { createServerApp } = require('@novice1/socket');